|

 Geraniums

 Geraniums emit a strong scent that repels and deters worms, slugs, and flea beetles, which can be very destructive to celery plants.
-They are also known to prevent and destroy Japanese beetles.
+They are also known to prevent and even destroy Japanese beetles.

 Cosmos